m0rte17/Personal_Budget/README.md

 # Personal Budget API

-## Описание
+## Description
-Это API для управления бюджетом с использованием метода конвертов. Оно позволяет создавать, обновлять, удалять и просматривать конверты с бюджетами.
+This is an API for budget management using the envelope method.
+It allows you to create, update, delete and view budget envelopes.

-## Установка
+## Installation
-1. Склонируйте репозиторий:
+1. Clone the repository:
 git clone https://github.com/ваше_имя_пользователя/Personal_Budget.git

-2. Перейдите в папку проекта:
-cd Personal_Budget
+2. Navigate to the project folder: cd Personal_Budget

-3. Установите зависимости:
+3. Establish dependencies:
 npm install

-4. Запустите сервер:
+4. Start the server:
 node server.js

-## Использование
+## Usage.
-API предоставляет следующие маршруты:
+The API provides the following routes:

-- `GET /envelopes` — получить все конверты
+- `GET /envelopes` — get all envelopes
-- `GET /envelopes/:id` — получить конкретный конверт по ID
+- `GET /envelopes/:id` — get a specific envelope by ID
-- `POST /envelopes` — создать новый конверт
+- `POST /envelopes` — create a new envelope
-- `PUT /envelopes/:id` — обновить конверт
+- `PUT /envelopes/:id` — refresh the envelope
-- `DELETE /envelopes/:id` — удалить конверт
+- `DELETE /envelopes/:id` — push the envelope

-## Пример запроса
+## Example request
-Используйте Postman или любой другой инструмент для тестирования API:
+Use Postman or any other API testing tool:
 GET http://localhost:3000/envelopes

-## Лицензия
+## License
 MIT